Our experienced and friendly team of veterinarians, nurses and support staff excel at providing first-class care for your much-loved pet.

 Silja has a rescue bunny named Bob-Lee Swagger, two beloved chickens named Miranda and Yoko, and a homing pigeon named Julie.
 She brings a bright sunny smile to our family practice and is always willing to give expert advice where needed on what is best for your pets.

-Erin joined the reception team in 2018 after returning to QLD from the northern beaches of Sydney.
+Erin, our witty receptionist, joined the team in 2018 after returning to QLD from the northern beaches of Sydney.

-Outside of the clinic, Erin is kept busy by her 2 young children and hopes to add a fur child to the mix in the near future.
+Outside of the clinic, Erin is kept busy by her 2 young children and her rescue dog Meg.

-When Janina isn’t at the clinic answering your calls and cuddling your pets, you will find her at the CrossFit gym or on the top of Mount Tamborine in her pet friendly home.
+When Janina is not at work, you’ll find her at the CrossFit gym, travelling somewhere remote, or on the top of Mount Tamborine in her pet friendly home, with her husband and their two spoilt felines, Manxy and Jika.

 Janina has years’ worth of experience in the animal and veterinary industry and joined us from her previous job at an animal shelter.
 Her big vegan heart also fosters animals ranging from 2-week-old neonate kittens to senior dogs.